Novak Djokovic

 Biography of Novak Djokovic

 Novak Djokovic is one of the most famous tennis players in the world.
 Fans nicknamed him "The Joker" for his cheerful disposition, and he easily challenged established stars like Rafael Nadal and Roger Federer.
 However, his career had both successful periods and moments of clear failure.
-Experts cautiously predicted Djokovic's matches; tournaments could end in either absolute triumph or failure.
+Experts found Djokovic's matches unpredictable – tournaments could end in either spectacular triumph or crushing defeat.

-The tennis player acted impulsively and performed inconsistently, sometimes becoming the world's number one, then dropping out of the top five.
-He also found himself at the center of scandals – for example, in 2022, he refused to get vaccinated against coronavirus, causing him to miss several competitions.
+The tennis player was impulsive and inconsistent, sometimes climbing to world number one, then plummeting out of the top five.
+He also landed at the center of scandals – notably in 2022, when his refusal to get vaccinated against coronavirus forced him to miss several major competitions.

 Tennis player Novak Djokovic